godsgood33/point-tracker/README.txt

 You can either delete it yourself or if they visit the View My Activity page (/my-activity/?chal={linkcode}), they will be able to delete it themselves

+= What is a "hidden" activity? =

+This is an activity that will not be scored.
+The points will be defaulted to 0.
+They will also not be displayed on any public displays other than the challenge form asking the user for their answer.
+They are ideal for collecting information like feedback that you don't necessarily want to reward.

+= What is an activity "group" =

+Activity groups allow you to group the activities into sections with a header.
+This allow the participants to more easily find the questions they are wanting to answer.
+They are optional.

 = How can I create a custom page =

 After you've created a challenge, copy the unique code for that challenge.
 Create a new page at Pages -> Add New.
 Give it a name and whatever content you'd like.
 Then where you'd like to put the challenge form simply type `[challenge chal={challenge code you copied}][/challenge]`, then publish the page.
 That is all.
 You can also create an activity page using the shortcode `[my_activity chal={code}][/my_activity]`.